Psychology imagery with brain lit up by setting sun

 Teacher giving demonstration to students.

-Educational psychologists study how people learn and how to improve educational outcomes for students.
-They may work in places such as schools, universities, and government agencies.
-Their primary focus is on promoting learning and educational achievement.
-The ultimate goal is to help students learn and succeed in school and beyond.
+Educational psychologists study how people learn and how to improve educational outcomes.
+They work in schools, universities, and government agencies, focusing on promoting learning and educational achievement.
+The goal is to help students succeed in school and beyond.

 Environmental Psychology